GetSherlog/logai-cpp/python/README.md

 The agent will:
 1. Break down the question into steps
-2. Search for relevant log entries
+2. Search for relevant log entries using both DuckDB and Milvus
 3. Process the data
 4. Provide a comprehensive answer